 Life in Iowa is a program designed to assist and support international students adjusting to life and the academic system here in Iowa.
 The program, sponsored by International Student & Scholar Services (ISSS), provides workshops and social activities intended to ease the transition of international students into US, Iowa, and University of Iowa cultures.
 What holidays are celebrated here?
 What do my professors expect of me?
 How can I find internships and how should I prepare to interview for them?
 What are some fun places to visit in Iowa?
 Please join us for any of the events listed below.

-Learn what employers look for in a high-quality U.S. style resume.
+Do you want to learn what employers look for in a high-quality U.S. style resume?
 Bring your current resume and receive feedback.

 Find out how to make a positive first-impression at the upcoming Spring Job & Internship Fair.
 Practice your handshake and elevator speech to use when meeting employers.